Canary Islands, Spain

 La Graciosa ferry: schedules and tickets

 The only way to get to La Graciosa island is by ferry from Lanzarote.
-There are several daily crossings and the ferry ride takes about 25-30 minutes, so La Graciosa is ideal for a day trip from Lanzarote.
+There are several daily crossings (10 on average) and the ferry ride takes about 25 minutes, so La Graciosa is ideal for a day trip from Lanzarote.
 Ferries depart from Órzola and arrive at the port of Caleta de Sebo.

 View all available ferry connections to La Graciosa and the other Canary Islands on Ferryhopper's Map of ferries and organize your island hopping in Spain hassle-free!